RULES AND REGULATIONS X

 a The athlete is registered in a Pro Team.

-b The athlete has an individual ranking that ensure a place in the elite group.
+b The athlete has a Ski Classics ranking that ensure a place in the elite group.

 c The athlete has a valid FIS license.

-c Registrations after 1st of October 2018 are made directly to each event according to each events own rules, no start place is guaranteed and late registration fees may be different then in point A above.
+c Registrations after 1st of October 2019 are made directly to each event according to each events own rules, no start place is guaranteed and late registration fees may be different than in point A above.

-d Ski Classics will invoice the total registration.
+d Ski Classics will invoice the total registration fee.

 6. Athletes are not allowed to change Pro Teams during the season, and Pro Teams are not allowed to unregister athletes during the season.
-The season is defined as 15th November 2018 until 1st May 2019.
+The Pro Team Tour season is defined as 15th November 2019 until 1st May 2020.

-7. The Pro Teams should have a written agreement with the athletes in the teams in order to ensure that they accept the rules of Ski Classics, including the Anti-Doping agreement in Appendix 8a.
-The anti –doping agreements should be scanned and emailed to firstname.lastname@example.org no later than 1st November 2018.
+7. The Pro Teams should have a written agreement with the athletes in the teams in order to ensure that they accept the rules of Ski Classics, including the Anti-doping agreement in Appendix 7.
+The Anti–doping agreements should be scanned and emailed to firstname.lastname@example.org no later than 1st of November 2019.

 f Possibility to acquire VIP hospitality tickets to the Ski Classics VIP-trailer.